Learn from renowned comics writer/editors Andy Schmidt and Paul Allor who have edited and written for Marvel Comics, DC Comics, and IDW Publishing.

 Beyond building rounded characters, you’ll also be building a world in which your characters inhabit—and you’ll learn how to develop that world around your character.

-We also cover more advanced topics on “breaking into comics” and how to approach publishers, as well as a discuss self-publishing.
+We also cover more advanced topics on “breaking into comics” and how to approach publishers, as well as self-publishing.

 By course’s end, you’ll have a first-issue script ready to go out into the world—be it to an artist or a publisher!